obiwanus/focus-zig/LOG.md

 - Search within buffer

 # DONE
++ Support 0, 1, 2 editors
++ Fix editing near the end of the buffer (crashes on insert, can't get to last line)
 + Open files in the left editor
 + Add a scrollbar
 + Make the window scroll